Aethylred/dynaguppy/README.md

     $ puppet agent -t
     ```

-1. Some of the install components are sensitive to timing out or network issues.
+1. Some of the install components are sensitive to timing out or to network issues.
 It may take a couple of puppet agent runs to finish the install.
 1. Use a browser to navigate to the puppetmaster server's web site and check that the puppet dashboard is running.

-This section is complete and should result in the installation and configuration of a Puppet Master with a running Dashboard (on port 80) so that both services can access PuppetDB (web interface on port 8080), and that all these services are backed by an internal PostgreSQL database.
+This section is complete and should result in the installation and configuration of a Puppet Master with a running [Puppet Dashboard](https://github.com/sodabrew/puppet-dashboard) (on port 80) so that both services can access PuppetDB (web interface on port 8080), and that all these services are backed by an internal PostgreSQL database.

 ## Bootstrapping the Gitlab server